tikwongy/Protein-Identifier/README.md

-# Protein-Identifier
-This python code works on jupyter notebook.

 # Project Title: Protein-Identifier

 A Jupyter Notebook workflow designed to take raw nucleotide sequences, translate them into amino acids, and identify the corresponding proteins using NCBI BLAST.